-Framaroot is a one click easy to use APK which Android Users can download directly onto their phones to root it.
-Before doing this; make sure you back up any and all data incase something goes wrong.
+Framaroot is a one-click, easy-to-use APK that Android users can download directly onto their phones to root them.
+Before doing this, make sure you back up any and all data in case something goes wrong.

-Before you continue with the steps listed in this guide; you acknowledge and accept that any damage to your phone caused by your attempts to root your phone is your own responsibility.
-Appuals, the (author) and our affiliates will not be responsible for a bricked device, dead SD Card, or anything to do with your phone.
-If you don’t know what you’re doing; please research and If you do not feel comfortable with the steps, then DO NOT PROCEED.
+Before you continue with the steps listed in this guide, acknowledge and accept that any damage to your phone caused by your attempts to root your phone is your own responsibility.
+Appuals, the author, and our affiliates will not be responsible for a bricked device, a dead SD Card, or anything else related to your phone.
+If you are unsure about what you’re doing, please do your research.
+If you do not feel comfortable with the steps, then DO NOT PROCEED.

-If you are now ready to root your android device; check the device compatibility by clicking here – If your device is listed, go ahead and if not then stop here.
-If you see your device, make sure you take note of the exp* name from the device heading; which will be used to root.
+If you are now ready to root your Android device, check the device’s compatibility by clicking here.
+If your device is listed, you may proceed; otherwise, please halt the process.
+Upon locating your device, ensure that you take note of the exact name from the device heading, as this will be required for the rooting process.

-Devices.
-Please use CTRL+F to search for your device quickly.
+Devices: Please use CTRL+F to swiftly search for your specific device.

-After launching Framaroot if you see a pop-up saying “Your device is not vulnerable” then you can uninstall the app.
+After launching Framaroot, if you see a pop-up saying, “Your device is not vulnerable,” then you can uninstall the app.
 In this case, Framaroot won’t work.
-After the exp* is executed; one of the following messages will come up which are pretty much self-explanatory:
+Once the experiment is executed, one of the following messages will appear, all of which are pretty much self-explanatory.

 “Success … Superuser and su binary installed.
 You have to reboot your device”

 “Failed … Exploit work but installation of Superuser and su binary have failed”

 “Half-Success :-/ … system partition is read-only, use local.prop trick.
 Reboot your device and use adb to see if it run as root”, happen when the filesystem in use on system partition is a read only filesystem (ex: squashfs)